edilma/coffeeWebApi/README.md

 # CoffeeShop WebAPI

-Welcome to the CoffeeShop WebAPI!
+Welcome to CoffeeShop WebAPI!
 This is a RESTful API built using C# .NetCore designed to manage products in a coffee shop.
 Whether you're fetching details of the products, adding a new item, updating, or deleting them, this API has got you covered.

 ## API Endpoints Overview